rust-lang/rust/doc/tutorial.md

 additional benefit that garbage collection must only be done per-heap.
 Rust never "stops the world" to reclaim memory.

 Complete isolation of heaps between tasks would, however, mean that any data transferred between tasks must be copied.
 While this is a fine and useful way to implement communication between tasks, it is also very inefficient for large data structures.
-Because of this, Rust also employs a global _exchange heap_.
+To reduce the amount of copying, Rust also uses a global _exchange heap_.
 Objects allocated in the exchange heap have _ownership semantics_, meaning that there is only a single variable that refers to them.
 For this reason, they are referred to as _owned boxes_.
 All tasks may allocate objects on the exchange heap, then transfer ownership of those objects to other tasks, avoiding expensive copies.

 # Boxes and pointers

-In contrast to a lot of modern languages, aggregate types like structs and enums are _not_ represented as pointers to allocated memory in Rust.
-They are, as in C and C++, represented directly.
+Many modern languages have a so-called "uniform representation" for aggregate types like structs and enums, so as to represent these types as pointers to heap memory by default.
+In contrast, Rust, like C and C++, represents such types directly.
+Another way to say this is that aggregate data in Rust are *unboxed*.
 This means that if you `let x = Point {x: 1f, y: 1f};`, you are creating a struct on the stack.
-If you then copy it into a data structure, the whole struct is copied, not just a pointer.
+If you then copy it into a data structure, you copy the entire struct, not just a pointer.

-For small structs like `Point`, this is usually more efficient than allocating memory and going through a pointer.
+For small structs like `Point`, this is usually more efficient than allocating memory and indirecting through a pointer.
 But for big structs, or those with mutable fields, it can be useful to have a single copy on the stack or on the heap, and refer to that through a pointer.